 On the other hand, the strength question convinces your potential employer that you are not only qualified for the job but will excel at it.
 Job interviews almost always include a question about your weaknesses, and it is an opportunity to demonstrate your self awareness.

 Name Skills that Are Not Crucial to the Job

-You never want to raise red flags that you are not capable of doing the job.
-Therefore, naming a non-essential skill is one way to answer this question.
+You never want to raise red flags with a hiring manager, and show that you are not capable of doing the job.
+Therefore, naming a non-essential skill is one way to answer a question about a real weakness.

 Let’s look at a sample customer service position:

 Identify and assess customers’ needs to ensure satisfaction